aws-solutions/qnabot-on-aws/docs/intent_slot_matching/README.md

 - you can create a question and answer experience to help answer frequently asked questions.
 In this model, the user asks a question and QnABot responds with the most relevant answer to the question (from the list of created Item IDs).
 For more information: https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/create-chatbot-content-and-load-sample-qanda-data.html
 - build a diagnostic or questionnaire based workflow, where a question from a user can result with QnABot asking follow-up question(s).
 If you are creating a survey or building a diagnostic workflow where you may require inputs to different questions, you can use ResponseBots and Document Chaining capabilities of QnABot.
 For more information: https://docs.aws.amazon.com/solutions/latest/qnabot-on-aws/configuring-the-chatbot-to-ask-the-questions-and-use-response-bots.html

 Both of these options provide flexibility in creating a interactive chat experience.
-However, there are cases such as: accepting dynamic user input in a question, ability to automatically ask a question for a given input - without needing to setup document chaining, validating user input against an available list of options, provide a more richer conversational experience.
+However, there are cases such as: accepting dynamic user input in a question, ability to automatically ask a question for a given input - without needing to setup document chaining, validating user input against an available list of options, provide a richer conversational experience.
-With this early implementation of Intent and Slot matching capability in QnABot, you can now build a more richer conversational experience.
+With this early implementation of Intent and Slot matching capability in QnABot, you can now build a richer conversational experience.
 For example, you might create an intent that makes a car reservation, or assists an agent during a live chat or call (via Amazon Connect).

 The {Item ID} setup is made of the following attributes: